ladybug-tools/ladybug-web/README.md

 ### Things To Do / Road Map

+* Add the ability to change the north based on an angle
+* Add sun-path circles
+* Add being able to import json files
+* Add an option to re-scale the sunpath
+* Add ability to add sun positions for a time-range (21 Dec, 9 am - 5 pm)
+* Add a button for top view and also save view to file.
+* Start moving some of the code into libraries
 * Do something when Google API reports no time zone
 * Text input for lat and lon // or wait for permalinks?
 * Replace/Upgrade SunCalc.js with NOAA/Bostock JavaScript